 There is a way to avoid being corrupted – to make yourself completely transparent.
 The first is to make your individual being transparent, then to make the beings and environment in your world transparent, finally to make your entire consciousness transparent.
 Nothing can corrupt something that can thoroughly get through as if non-existed nothingness.

-However, I would asvise everyone to stay away from a best-seller called Tibetan Book of Living and Dying written by a Tibetan lama.
+However, I would advise everyone to stay away from a best-seller called Tibetan Book of Living and Dying written by a Tibetan lama.
 Despite the lama lived a disgraceful life and was found guilty of sexual abuse by an independent inquiry, his book is still a hit by now not only in the West but in China.
 But this book (like all typical Tibetan “Buddhism” books) will only help its readers consolidate their stained and twisted portion of the consciousness through a deliberate death/reincarnation arrangements.

-Although such arrangements hardly work as they planned or have claimed but the effort itself would reinforce the opacity and rigidity of the certain solid portion of one’s consciousness and make the process of enlightenment harder.
+Although such arrangements hardly work as they planned or have claimed, the effort itself would reinforce the opacity and rigidity of a certain solid portion of one’s consciousness and make the process of enlightenment harder.

 Despite strong public support for Wu Song brothers, the judge accused the security chief of using excessive violence against Golden Lily, a woman who sought independence within a marriage and the freedom to embrace a new love affair.